 It’ll Be Alright (2015) found Christina attaining what her music has always suggested, a place where the ghosts of her musical heroes freely mingle with the architecture of modern music.
 Working closely with her long-time producer and guitarist Dale Murray, drummer Brian Murray and bassist Jason Vautour, Martin made a conscious effort to confound the expectations of those who have categorized her in the past.
 This record utilizes far more sonic textures, allowing Martin to explore the many sides of her musical personality.
 The album won a 2016 ECMA for Pop Recording of the Year and her It’ll Be Alright single rose to #6 on the CBC Radio2 Top 20 chart.
 You Ran From Me was voted the #14 most played Canadian song on Sonica for 2015, and Somewhere With You was placed in the CBC Television show Heartland.

 Following two years of touring across Germany, Poland, The Netherlands, The UK, Switzerland, Austria, France and Canada, Martin returned home briefly in 2016 to write her newest album.
-A fervent anthem for those who are lost and longing, Lungs Are Burning is the first single from her forthcoming album (Come Undone Records/Tonetoaster).
-The song was triggered by the rising Fentanyl drug crisis killing thousands of Canadians, with Christina’s lyrics set to music by her and Dale Murray.
+A fervent anthem for those who are lost and longing, Lungs Are Burning was the first single from her album Impossible To Hold (Released March 23, 2018).
+The first single was triggered by the rising Fentanyl drug crisis killing thousands of Canadians, with Christina’s lyrics set to music by her and Dale Murray.
 With lyrics like “while I’m watching the babies” and “got to go out and get some, baby”, Martin captures the desperation of “chasing the dream” and the horror of living it.
 Murray’s stately production brings that stark reality home with a bite.
 Martin: “The song is an modest attempt to bring light to the heavy topic of addiction, and reflects my own personal sense of loss, longing and a deep void, and the ache I feel from losing my brother and friends to addiction and mental illness.”
-For her recent and upcoming Canadian tour dates, Christina has partnered with Center for Addiction and Mental Health to increase engagement and awareness.
+For her Canadian tour dates, Christina has partnered with Center for Addiction and Mental Health to increase engagement and awareness.

 2016 East Coast Music Award Pop Recording of the Year (It’ll Be Alright)